 a(inheres_in)[Range: independent continuant that is not a spatial region]

-Inherence is a subrelation of s-depends_on which holds between a dependent continuant and an independent continuant that is not a spatial region.
-Since dependent continuants cannot migrate from one independent continuant bearer to another, it follows that if a s-depends_on independent continuant b at some time, then a s-depends_on b at all times at which a exists.
+note(inheres_in)[Inherence is a subrelation of s-depends_on which holds between a dependent continuant and an independent continuant that is not a spatial region.
+Since dependent continuants cannot migrate from one independent continuant bearer to another, it follows that if b s-depends_on independent continuant c at some time, then b s-depends_on c at all times at which a exists.
 Inherence is in this sense redundantly time-indexed.

 For example, consider the particular instance of openness inhering in my mouth at t as I prepare to take a bite out of a donut, followed by a closedness at t+1 when I bite the donut and start chewing.
 The openness instance is then shortlived, and to say that it s-depends_on my mouth at all times at which this openness exists, means: at all times during this short life.
 Every time you make a fist, you make a new (instance of the universal) fist.
-(Every time your hand has the fist-shaped quality, there is created a new instance of the universal fist-shaped quality.)
+(Every time your hand has the fist-shaped quality, there is created a new instance of the universal fist-shaped quality.)]

-at(bearer_of)[Definition: a bearer_of b at t =Def. b s-depends_on a at t & a is an independent continuant that is not a spatial region & b exists at t.
-[053-003]]
+at(bearer_of)[Definition: b bearer_of c at t =Def. c s-depends_on b at t & b is an independent continuant that is not a spatial region.
+[053-004]]

 a(bearer_of)[Domain: independent continuant that is not a spatial region]